gmontee/100DaysOfCloud/Journey/050/Readme.md

 ## ☁️ Cloud Outcome

-☁️ First, I learned about elinks.
-That's a neat capability to have in a command line interface.
+☁️ First, I learned about [elinks](http://elinks.or.cz/); a rich text mode web browser.
+It suppots colors, table rendering, background downloading, menu driven config interface, tabbed browsering, ans slim code.
+Overall, that's a neat capability to have in a command line interface.

 ☁️ Second, I was looking over the firewalld module documentation.
 I was able to enable Port 80 by specifying the HTTP in the service parameter.
 I can also use the port parameter to specify a specific port and/or range; see the code block below